Italy, Spain, Greece hit by scorching Charon heatwave

 Authorities have banned access to nature reserves and forests to reduce the risk of wildfires, while municipalities have opened air-conditioned areas in public buildings for people to shelter from the heat.

-Temperatures in Cyprus and Turkey could also rise to 42°C and Montenegro to 40°C, while Serbia and Romania could face 39°C on Monday.
+Turkey, too, saw highs of 44°C in recent days, while Cyprus could rise to 42°C and Montenegro to 40°C. Serbia and Romania could face 38°C on Tuesday.
 Parts of Croatia are expecting 36°C; last week, firefighters struggled to contain a forest fire near the coastal town of Sibenik.
+Francecould reach 34°C on Wednesday.

 How long will the Charon heatwave last?